Lan-Jingbo/lernaSound/README.md

 - **Correct for head tilting**: Robust detection is crucial when considering restless populations, such as children.
 The system should be able to handle variations in head tilt angles and maintain reliable chewing pace detection.

 - **Distinguish talking and chewing**: There should be a mechanism to differentiate between talking and chewing by analyzing audio data.
 By utilizing both audio and visual information, the system could improve the accuracy of chew detection.

+- **Distinguish fast eye-blining and chewing**: There is an issue of recognizing fast blinking movements as the eye points will be somehow moved due to the blinking motion which may cause the frequency to reflect a blinking frequency, this will affect the accuracy of detection the state of watching but not chewing when the eyes are moving very rapidly.
+In general cases, the algorithm used in this project works well.

 ### Bug fixes